-Usually, fundamentalist and evangelical women are depicted as essentially dedicated to acting on and furthering the goals of religiously conservative men (Brasher 1998: 3).
+Usually, fundamentalist and evangelical women are depicted as essentially dedicated to acting on and furthering the goals of religiously conservative men (Brasher, 1998, p.
+3).
 This is much too simplistic.
 Rather, the message is more complex and compelling-and connected to a very clear understanding of the realities of many women's lives.
 Women are to have not a passive but a very active engagement in their family life and the world that impinges on it.
-They can and must "shape their husband's actions and alter disruptive family behaviors" (ibid.)
-The latter tasks are becoming especially important since this is a time when all too many men are abdicating their family responsibilities, often impoverishing women and their dependent children (ibid.).
-Further, only a strong woman could mediate the pressures and the often intensely competitive norms and values that men bring home with them from the 'world of work'.
-Capitalism may be 'God's economy' (see Apple 2006), but allowing its norms to dominate the home could be truly destructive.
-Women, in concert with 'responsible' men, could provide the alternative but complementary assemblage of values so necessary to keep the world at bay and could use the family as the foundation for both protecting core religious values and sending forth children armed against the dangers of a secular and profane world.
-To conservative religious women, what from the outside may look like a restrictive life guided by patriarchal norms feels very different on the inside.
-It provides an identity that is embraced precisely because it improves women's ability to direct the course of their lives and empowers them in their relationships with others.
-Thus, intense religiosity is a source of considerable power for many women (Brasher 1998: 4-5).
+They can and must "shape their husband's actions and alter disruptive family behaviors."
+The latter tasks are becoming especially important since this is a time when all too many men are abdicating their family responsibilities, often impoverishing women and their dependent children (Brasher, 1998, p.
+3).
+Further, only a strong woman could mediate the pressures and the often intensely competitive norms and values that men brought home with them from the "world of work."
+Capitalism may be "God's economy" (see Apple, 2006), but allowing its norms to dominate the home could be truly destructive.
+Women, in concert with "responsible" men, could provide the alternative but complementary assemblage of values so necessary to keep the world at bay and to use the family as the foundation for both protecting core religious values and sending forth children armed against the dangers of a secular and profane world.
+And these values are decidedly not found in either most of the organized teacher education programs at colleges and universities or in the schools in which the teachers these institutions produce teach.

+To conservative religious women, what from the outside may look like a restrictive life guided by patriarchal norms, feels very different on the inside.
+It provides an identity that is embraced precisely because it improves their ability to direct the course of their lives and empowers them in their relationships with others.
+Thus, intense religiosity is a source of considerable power for many women (Brasher, 1998, pp. 4-5).